bloxstreet/support/guides/training-guide.md

 To claim the session, click the message at the top of the screen that says “Click here to host one!”.
 A GUI will pop up with a button that says “Claim” on it. **Please read the information first on that GUI.** Once you have pressed claim, the message that says “No Training is being hosted right now.
 Check back later!” on the lower ranks screen will be removed, and the session will become active.

+At :40, Co-Host should do the first shout on the group page.
+The group shout templates are located in a designated area.

 **_NOTE: AFTER YOU HAVE CLAIMED IN-GAME, YOU CANNOT LEAVE THE SERVER, OR YOU WILL RECEIVE CONSEQUENCES!
 DO NOT CLAIM IF YOU KNOW YOU ARE HAVING INTERNET RELATED ISSUES, THAT MIGHT MEAN YOU GET DISCONNECTED, ETC._**